-Getting things done with a relentless can-do attitude demands a degree of boldness and bravery that few executives and organizations demonstrate.
-These characteristics are founded on a deeply held belief that the status quo is not good enough - that things can and must get better; that getting out there and connecting with people is preferable to building internal walls; and that failure is inevitable along the way.
-As indicated by the stories of Amazon, ofo, Netflix, Haier and many others, fortune truly does favour the brave.
-RM design and delivery.
-Coalition members include The Boston Consulting Group, Bristol-Meyers Squibb and Saudi Telecom, and academic partners include the University of Tokyo Global Teamwork Lab, Technical University of Denmark and the Blockchain Research Institute.
-Edivandro Conforto is Head of Strategy Research for the Brightline Initiative.
+Getting things done with a relentless can-do attitude demands a degree of boldness and bravery that few executives and organizations are encouraged to demonstrate.
+These characteristics are founded on a deeply-held belief that the status quo is not good enough-that things can and must get better; that getting out there and connecting with people is preferable to building internal walls; and that failure is inevitable along the way.
+As indicated by the stories of Amazon, ofo, Netflix, Haier and many others, fortune truly favours the brave.